RutviShah2/RutviShah2/README.md

 🔭 I'm a Computer Science Student
 👯 Currently learning Java, HTML, and CSS
 🌱 Always up for learning something new and building cool projects!
-⚡ Fun fact – Trying to maintain a GitHub streak!
+⚡ Fun fact – Trying to maintain GitHub streak!

 ---